The psychological side of injury

 How do athletes deal with injury?

 An injury can be a traumatic experience for some runners.
-I say some runners because each runner has a unique personality and because of that will deal with an injury in his or her own unique way.
-Do not ask me to explain the way some athletes deal with injuries, because I have no idea why they do what they do, despite sage advice of coaches who have had so much more experience both as athletes and coaches in dealing with injuries.
+I say some runners because each runner has a unique personality and because of that will deal with an injury in his or her unique way.
+I was hoping you would not ask me to explain the way some athletes deal with injuries, because I have no idea why they do what they do, despite the advice of coaches who have had so much more experience both as athletes and coaches in dealing with injuries.

 To me, dealing with an athletic injury is on a smaller scale similar to the process of dealing with a death, or a significant loss.
-That is because as athletes our training schedule, our competitions, our training group and our coaches shape our very existence.
+That is because as athletes, our training schedule, our competitions, our training group, and our coaches shape our very existence.
 It is a significant and important part of our lives.
 When this is taken away all of a sudden, many athletes cannot cope and deny that there is anything wrong.
-The emphasis on certain important competitions, or goals that have been set are so powerful as to cause the athlete to think they have to keep going and push through the injury.
-This only makes things worse of course.
+The emphasis on certain important competitions or goals that have been set is so powerful as to cause the athlete to think they have to keep going and push through the injury.
+This only makes things worse, of course.

 The 5 emotional phases of injury

-As in death there are 5 phases that an individual will normally go through until the injury is accepted and corrective action can take place:
+As in death, there are five phases that an individual will generally go through until the injury is accepted, and corrective action can take place:

 Manage the emotional as well as the physical issues

 An injured athlete may spend considerable time in each of the 5 phases or minimal in each one.
-It depends on the maturity, and sensibility of the individual.
-In our sport we are faced with a 10 year, 10,000 hours of dedicated practice, development program.
-So an injury early on is not going to have much affect on performances 10 years down the road.
+It depends on the maturity and sensibility of the individual.
+In our sport, we are faced with a ten year, 10,000 hours of dedicated practice, development program.
+So an injury early on is not going to have much effect on performances ten years down the road.
 There is plenty of time to recover and carry on and be a very successful athlete.
 So the trick is for the athlete to understand what he or she will go through with an injury and to come to acceptance as quickly as possible.
 Then work with the coaches on dealing with both the psychological and physical issues involved with getting over the injury.
-By being aware that athletes having these feelings of denial, depression, anger, etc. helps considerably in the process.
+Being aware that athletes have these feelings of denial, depression, anger, etc. helps considerably in the process.
 The feelings are very normal and not to be feared or ignored.
-By dealing with emotions, using common sense and really wanting to heal an injury, even in the event of an upcoming major competition, the athlete will recover much quicker and be back in action doing what he or she loves and enjoys.
-Makes sense to me.
+By dealing with emotions, using common sense, and wanting to heal an injury, even in the event of an upcoming major competition, the athlete will recover much quicker and be back in action doing what he or she loves and enjoys, which makes sense to me.
 Hope all athletes dealing with injuries see it the same way.

 This article first appeared in: